testsigmahq/testsigma-docs/src/pages/docs/test-cases/manage/list-actions.md

 ---
 title: "Test Case List Actions"
-metadesc: "Learn more about the actions you can perform from the Test Cases List View such as search, sort, and filtering Test Cases in this article"
+meta_desc: "Learn more about the actions you can perform from the Test Cases List View such as search, sort, and filtering Test Cases in this article"
 order: 4.12
 page_id: "Test Case List Actions"
 warning: false